 Long Range Acoustic Devices (LRAD) and Public Safety

-A special thank you to Co-author Marielle Frederick for helping to put this together.
+by Tyler Tracy (a special thank you to Co-author Marielle Frederick for helping to put this together).

 As members of the AEC community, we feel it is our responsibility to speak out on subjects we are knowledgeable and passionate about.
 We are becoming increasingly aware and active in taking steps to end systemic inequality and racism in the United States.
 More than ever, today’s climate clarifies the need to expose injustice and disseminate unbiased information to the public.
 An issue that has come into mainstream public discourse recently is the use of force against protesters in recent marches in support of the Black Lives Matter movement across the country.